-The project is contributing to the work of the technical committee under the CIE, TC 2-89 "Measurement of Temporal Light Modulation of Light Sources and Lighting Systems".
+The project will contribute to the work of the technical committee under the CIE, TC 2-89 "Measurement of Temporal Light Modulation of Light Sources and Lighting Systems".
 One of the project deliverables is a GPG on metrological methods, instrumentation and conditions for calibration of TLM measurement devices, which will contribute to an international CIE standard on TLM measurement.
 CIE is the Chief Stakeholder of the project and the involvement of TC 2-89 in the stakeholder board of the project will ensure that CIE needs will be met and that project results are taken up effectively.
 Since CIE and CEN have a formal agreement on technical cooperation, it is expected that CEN will adapt the CIE standard once available.
 This will help CEN to respond to the mandate issued by the European Commission (Ares(2013)205169), requiring the development of standardisation on LED lighting and the development of standards for flicker and the stroboscopic effect.
 This project aims to deliver a significant contribution to scientific data on the sensitivity for the phantom array effect and the development of a metric for this TLA.
 This will contribute to the work of CIE TC 1-83 (or possibly a new CIE TC) that is tasked with visual aspects of time-modulated lighting systems.
 Other standards and guidelines that may be impacted by this work are IEC TR 63158:2018 and 61547-1:2020.

-The project's outcomes are being disseminated to standardisation bodies via the involvement of project partners in technical committees such as CIE TC 2-89, CIE TC 1-83, CEN 169, ISO 274, IEA 4E SSL Annex and two new TCs of CIE that are responsible for the revision of ISO/CIE 19476 on the "Characterization and performance of illuminance meters and luminance meters", which will include characterisation of photometers with relation to TLM, and the revision of CIE S 025/E:2015, which specifies the requirements for measurement of electrical, photometric, and colorimetric quantities of LED lamps, LED modules and LED luminaires.
+The project's outcomes will be disseminated to standardisation bodies via the involvement of project partners in technical committees such as CIE TC 2-89, CIE TC 1-83, CEN 169, ISO 274, IEA 4E SSL Annex and two new TCs of CIE that will responsible for the revision of ISO/CIE 19476 on the "Characterization and performance of illuminance meters and luminance meters", which will include characterisation of photometers with relation to TLM, and the revision of CIE S 025/E:2015, which specifies the requirements for measurement of electrical, photometric, and colorimetric quantities of LED lamps, LED modules and LED luminaires.

-Over the past 27 months of the project, the consortium was actively involved in the following international standardisation committees: CIE TC 2-89, CIE TC 2-96, CIE TC 2-97, CIE RF-02, CEN TC 169, ISO TC 274 JWG1, and the national standardisation committees DIN- NA058-00-03AA and DS-061.
-On behalf of the consortium direct input has been provided to the draft technical report of CIE TC 2-89, to ISO/CIE 19476:2024 "Characterisation of the performance of illuminance meters and luminance meters", which should be published in 2024 and falls under the responsibility of CIE TC 2-96, and to CIE S 025/E:2015 Test Method for LED Lamps, LED Luminaires and LED Modules, which should be published in 2024 and is being prepared by CIE TC 2-97.
+In the first 18 months of the project the consortium was actively involved in the following international standardisation committees: CIE TC 2-89, CIE TC 2-96, CIE TC 2-97, CIE RF-02, CEN TC 169, ISO TC 274

+JWG1, and the national standardisation committees DIN- NA058-00-03AA and DS-061.
+On behalf of the consortium direct input has been provided to the draft technical report of CIE TC 2-89.